-The terms of the Prime Broker Agreement provide that Morgan Stanley may utilise custodial assets for its own lending and financing purposes (including to borrow, lend, charge, rehypothecate, and dispose of) up to, but not exceeding, 180% (2019: 180%) of the value of the Fund's outstanding liabilities with Morgan Stanley.
+The terms of the Prime Broker Agreement provide that Morgan Stanley may utilise custodial assets for its own lending and financing purposes (including to borrow, lend, charge, rehypothecate, and dispose of) up to, but not exceeding, 180% (2021: 180%) of the value of the Fund's outstanding liabilities with Morgan Stanley.
 These assets are owned by Morgan Stanley in its Prime Broker capacity.
 Under the terms of the Prime Broker Agreement, Morgan Stanley is obliged to return to the Fund the equivalent custodial assets irrespective of what transpires between it and any third party with whom Morgan Stanley has transacted.

 All other custodial assets not subject to the Prime Broking arrangement outlined above are held by Morgan Stanley in its capacity as a Custodian in a segregated asset pool, as is required by the Financial Services Authority (UK).
-Cash holdings with Morgan Stanley are not subject to this arrangement.
+Cash holdings with Morgan Stanley are not subject to this arrangement and are always considered to be held by Morgan Stanley in its Prime Broker capacity.

-As at balance date, the maximum value of the Fund's gross assets available to Morgan Stanley for its lending and financing activities is \$1,824,266 (2019: \$1,020,184).
+As at balance date, the maximum value of the Fund's gross assets available to Morgan Stanley for its lending and financing activities is \$106,180 (2021: \$196,596).
 This is the maximum value available to Morgan Stanley, however the actual amount utilised by Morgan Stanley may be less.
 Under the Prime Broker arrangements in place, the amount does not require disclosure by Morgan Stanley.
-The maximum net exposure to the Prime Broking activities of Morgan Stanley, after offsetting the Fund's outstanding liabilities with Morgan Stanley, approximates \$810,785 (2019: \$453,415) as at balance date.
+The maximum net exposure to the Prime Broking activities of Morgan Stanley, after offsetting the Fund's outstanding liabilities with Morgan Stanley, approximates \$47,191 (2021: \$87,376) as at balance date.